kpatera/PriorGen-1/README.md

-# Updates from Version 1 -> Version 2
+# Updates from Version 1 -> Version 2.0 Beta

 ## Summary of updated and candidated functions